 Once you have set all the values in the configuration file, you can view all the settings also through Git Bash.

 View the complete list of setting in Git Config

 For that go to Git Bash and type this command.

 Press enter and you can see all the settings including the ones that we just set up in the above section.

 You can also check for a particular setting in the configuration file instead of opening the complete list.
 To see this follow these simple steps.

 In the Git Bash type the following command:

 <key> here refers to the name of the setting that you want to see.
-For example above the key is user.name that we set up in the above sections.
-You need to remember the key value exactly as it is.
-In this example it is not username but user.name.
+For the example above the key is user.name that we set up in the above sections.
+You need to remember the key-value exactly as it is.
+In this example, it is not a username but user.name.
 If you cannot remember, you can always display the complete list of config files.

-I here strongly recommend to visit Git Config page about git –config and get your hands dirty on it after reading this tutorial.
+I here strongly recommend visiting Git Config page about git --config and get your hands dirty on it after reading this tutorial.